helsingborg-stad/recaptcha-integration/README.md

 ```

 ## Basic Wordpress example if you use functions.php
-Add this code snippet to the top of you functions.php file.
+Add the following code snippets to your functions.php file.

 ```php
 <?php